DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 ***Password Authentication Protocol (PAP)***: PAP transmits usernames and passwords in cleartext.
 It offers no form of encryption; it simply provides a means to transport the logon credentials from the client to the authentication server.
 Also used by PPP servers.

-**Zigbee**: IoT equipment communications concept based on Bluetooth
+***Zigbee***: IoT equipment communications concept based on Bluetooth
         - Low power/low throughput
         - Requires close proximity
         - Encrypted using 128-bit symmetric algorithm
+        - Uses AES to prtect traffic

-**Satellite**: primarily uses radio waves between terrestrial locations and an orbiting artificial satellite
+***Satellite***: primarily uses radio waves between terrestrial locations and an orbiting artificial satellite
         - Supports telephone, tv, radio, internet, military communications
         - 3 primary orbits:
             - LEO: low Earth orbit (160-2k km)